 - Use buprenorphine/naloxone combination products when cost is not an issue and medically indicated.
-Reserve the daily buprenorphine monoproducts for pregnant patients, patients who otherwise could not afford treatment if the combination product (i.e., buprenorphine/naloxone) was required, patients who have a history of stability in treatment and low diversion risk, or patients with arrangements for observed dosing.
-While the evidence on the safety and efficacy of naloxone in pregnant women remains limited, the combination buprenorphine/naloxone product is frequently used, and the consensus of ASAM's National Practice Guideline for the Treatment of Opioid Use Disorder committee is that the combination product is safe and effective for this population.
-Naloxone is minimally absorbed when these medications are taken as prescribed.
-If the patient encounters cost issues (e.g. loses medical insurance), consider utilizing prescription savings and discount programs to find the most affordable option available to the patient. - Counsel patients on safe storage of medications.
+Reserve the daily buprenorphine mono-products for pregnant patients and patients who otherwise could not afford treatment if the combination product (i.e., buprenorphine/naloxone) was required, who have a history of stability in treatment and low diversion risk, or with arrangements for observed dosing.
+Buprenorphine-only products are recommended for pregnant women. - Counsel patients on safe storage of, and non-sharing of medications.
 Patients must agree to safe storage of their medication.
 This is even more critical if there are children in the home where the patient lives.
-Counsel patients about acquiring locking devices and avoiding storage in parts of the home where visitors frequent (e.g., recommend against storage in kitchen or common bathrooms).
-Proactively discuss how medication should be stored/transported when traveling to minimize risk of unintended loss. - Counsel patients on taking medication as instructed and not sharing medication.
-Explicitly explain to patients the definitions of diversion and misuse with examples.
-Patients are required to take medication as instructed by the provider, for example, they may not crush or inject the medication. - Check PDMP for new patients and check regularly thereafter.
-PDMP reports can be a useful resource when there is little patient history available or when there is a concern for the patient based on observation.
-Check for prescriptions that interact with buprenorphine or if there are other providers currently treating your patient with buprenorphine or other medications. - Prescribe a therapeutic dose that is tailored to the patient's needs.
-One patient may need a total dose of 24mg while another may only need 16mg.
-Do not routinely provide an additional supply "just in case."
-Have a discussion with patients who say they need a significantly higher dose, particularly when they are already at 24 mg/daily of buprenorphine equivalents.
-Evidence suggests that 16 mg per day or more may be more effective than lower doses.
-There is limited evidence regarding the relative efficacy of doses higher than 24 mg per day, and the use of higher doses may increase the risk of diversion. - .
-Make sure the patient understands the practice's treatment agreement and prescription policies.
-The XYZ Medical Practice's treatment agreement and/or other documentation is clear about the practice's policies regarding number of doses in each prescription, refills, and rules regarding "lost" prescriptions.
+Counsel patients about acquiring locked devices and avoiding storage in parts of the home where visitors frequent (e.g., do not recommend storage in kitchen or common bathrooms).
+Proactively discuss how medication should be stored / transported when traveling to minimize risk of unintended loss. - Counsel patients on taking medication as instructed and not sharing medication.
+Explicitly explain to patients definitions of diversion and misuse with examples.
+Patients are required to take medication as instructed by the physician, for example, they may not crush or inject the medication. - Check PDMP for new patients and check regularly thereafter.
+PDMP reports can be a useful resource when there is little history available or when there is a concern based on observation.
+Check for prescriptions that interact with buprenorphine or if there are other buprenorphine prescribers. - Prescribe a therapeutic dose that is tailored to the patient's needs.
+Don't routinely provide an additional supply "just in case."
+Question patients who say they need a significantly higher dose particularly when they are already at 24 mg/daily of buprenorphine equivalents. - Make sure the patient understands the practice's treatment agreement and prescription policies.
+The XYZ Medical Practice's treatment agreement and/or other documentation is clear about the practice's policies regarding number of doses in each prescription, refills and rules regarding "lost" prescriptions.
 Review the policies in person with the patient.
 Offer an opportunity for questions.
 The patient and provider must sign the agreement.
 Review the policies again with the patient at subsequent appointments.
 See Sample Treatment Agreement.